Ashiamd/docsify-notes/docs/study/BigData/Hive/Hive学习笔记.md

 In addition, `mapred.local.dir` should point to a path that's valid on the local machine (for example `/tmp/<username>/mapred/local`).
 (Otherwise, the user will get an exception allocating local disk space.)

-Starting with release 0.7, Hive also supports a mode to run map-reduce jobs in local-mode automatically.
-The relevant options are `hive.exec.mode.local.auto`, `hive.exec.mode.local.auto.inputbytes.max`, and `hive.exec.mode.local.auto.tasks.max`:
+**Starting with release 0.7, Hive also supports a mode to run map-reduce jobs in local-mode automatically.** The relevant options are `hive.exec.mode.local.auto`, `hive.exec.mode.local.auto.inputbytes.max`, and `hive.exec.mode.local.auto.tasks.max`:

 ```
   hive> SET hive.exec.mode.local.auto=false;
 ```

-Note that this feature is *disabled* by default.
+**Note that this feature is *disabled* by default**.
 If enabled, Hive analyzes the size of each map-reduce job in a query and may run it locally if the following thresholds are satisfied:

 - The total input size of the job is lower than: `hive.exec.mode.local.auto.inputbytes.max` (128MB by default)
 - The total number of map-tasks is less than: `hive.exec.mode.local.auto.tasks.max` (4 by default)